 Sale of Road Vehicles for the purpose of accommodating

-Selling the old vehicle through a dealer and buying a new vehicle allows the buyer to pay GST and QST on the difference between the following amounts:
+Selling the old vehicle through a dealer and buying a new vehicle allows the person to pay GST and QST on the difference between the following amounts:

-If the dealer does not act as an intermediary in the sale, the buyer must pay GST and QST on the full price of the new vehicle.
-The dealer must therefore calculate and collect the GST and QST, except where the vehicle purchased is a motor vehicle.
-In this case, the buyer must pay the QST to the Société de l'assurance automobile du Québec (SAAQ) when registering the vehicle.
+If the dealer does not act as an intermediary in the sale, the person must pay GST and QST on the full price of the new vehicle.

 Mr. Dufour owns a used vehicle that has an estimated value of $12,500.
 He sells that vehicle for $10,000 to another person.